 Design and Features

-If you’ve purchased any Logitech or PC speakers before, then there isn’t anything different or unique in the Z623 design.
+If you’ve purchased any Logitech or PC speakers before, there isn’t anything different or unique in the Z623 design.
 The aesthetic is somewhat standard for a set of PC speakers.
 The Z623 is a 2.1 system with two 35W satellite speakers and a 130W subwoofer.
 Both the satellites and subwoofer are constructed of premium plastic.

 Inputs and Controls